Elements of an Effective Book Proposal

 - Your author bio highlighting your media platform and other connections to the book’s subject

-- What you anticipate the finished book will look like: length in pages, format of the book, illustrations or photographs, etc.; and when you’ll deliver a finished manuscript • your writing style and tone
+- What you anticipate the finished book will look like: length in pages, the format of the book, illustrations or photographs, etc.; and when you’ll deliver a finished manuscript • your writing style and tone

 - What the rest of the proposal contains - introduction, sample chapter, etc.